Central Jersey College Prep Charter School

-Central Jersey College Prep Charter School is a comprehensive public charter elementary / middle / high school that serves students in kindergarten through twelfth grade, located in the Somerset section of Franklin Township, in Somerset County, New Jersey, United States.
+Central Jersey College Prep Charter School is a comprehensive public charter elementary / middle / high school that serves students in kindergarten through twelfth grade, located in the Somerset section of Franklin Township, in Somerset County, in the U.S. state of New Jersey.
 The school operates under the terms of a charter granted by the New Jersey Department of Education granted in 2006.
-In addition to students from Franklin Township, the school also serves students from the neighboring communities of New Brunswick and North Brunswick Township in Middlesex County, New Jersey, United States.
+In addition to students from Franklin Township, the school also serves students from the neighboring communities of New Brunswick and North Brunswick Township in Middlesex County.

-As of the 2021–22 school year, the school had an enrollment of 1,277 students and 107.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-There were 232 students (18.2% of enrollment) eligible for free lunch and 84 (6.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,357 students and 83.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.2:1.
+There were 271 students (20.0% of enrollment) eligible for free lunch and 113 (8.3% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 In 2016, the school was one of ten schools in New Jersey, and the only charter school, recognized as a National Blue Ribbon School by the United States Department of Education.